Home » JATILUWIH RICE TERRACES BALI – The Complete Guide

 What to expect at the Jatiluwih rice terraces

 You can explore the beautiful rice terraces of Jatiluwih Bali in different ways.
 You can overlook the rice terraces from the viewpoint if you are short in time.
 But if you have some hours left, you can hike through the rice fields to see more of the surroundings.
 You’ll get to explore different parts of the Bali rice terraces, jump over rivers, and even sit down for a nice lunch in the terraces.
-Moreover, there are beautiful mountains in the area, small villages to explore, and great local restaurants to eat at.
+Moreover, there are beautiful mountains in the area, small villages to explore, and great local restaurants.

 Jatiluwih rice terraces entrance fee